Jake Worth

 }

-Here’s the same code without the early returns.
+Here’s the behavior, but without the early returns.

 function flashMessage(response) {